 There are a few ways to Sum Only Visible Cells in Excel.
 Today we will go through 4 quick ways to Sum Only Visible Cells.
-Frequently, we need to hide or filter data in our workbook for productive analysis in excel.
+Frequently, we need to hide or filter data in our workbook for productive analysis in Excel.
 The default SUM Function will not work in this case because it sums up all the values in a range of cells.
 We can use the following methods to Sum Only Visible Cells in Excel.

 Let us assume, we have a dataset of some employees of a company.
-The dataset contains four columns; Employee name, Department, their working Hour per day, and their Salary respectively.
+The dataset contains four columns; Employee name, Department, working Hour per day, and their Salary respectively.
 Here’s an overview of the dataset for the following methods.